Viperiser/alivewatch/readme.md

 Plique G, Wasmer E. A cross-verified database of notable people, 3500BC-2018AD.
 Sci Data.
 2022 Jun 9;9:290.
 doi: 10.1038/s41597-022-01369-4.
 PMCID: PMC9184645.

+This is not updated, so Alivewatch will become gradually obsolete over a timeframe of years.
+In particular, old people who become famous in old age will be missed by Alivewatch.
+But in general, assuming that old famous people became famous when young, it will be good for a long time.

 'Notability' is based on the 'ranking_visib_5criteria' feature.

 ## Parameters